 While the Church will always need missionaries to proclaim the Gospel in faraway lands, evangelization begins at home.
 Materialism and hedonism attack the values of large, close-knit families.
 The contraceptive mentality treats children as an intrusion and fertility as a curse.
 Fundamental Christian beliefs about the sanctity of every human life and about the meaning and purposes of marriage no longer find broad cultural and institutional support.
 The media pander to our basest instincts.
 An aggressive form of secularism persists in eliminating all traces of our Judeo-Christian heritage, accommodating levels of brutality and vice reminiscent of the ancient barbarians.
 In many ways, we are back in the days of the Apostles.

-With good reason, then, did St John Paul II call for a “New Evangelization.”
+With good reason, then, did Pope St. John Paul II call for a “New Evangelization.”
 Does this mean that Catholics and other Christians should bring up Jesus in every conversation, or stand on the street corner preaching to all who pass by?
 Probably not.
 We have to watch for people when they are ready to hear the message.
-We must find ways of re-proposing the Gospel to a post-Christian Western world.
+We must find ways of re-proposing the Gospel to the modern, post-Christian West.

 Christianity is not made real on earth until it is embodied in the way Christians live and work.
 A deep piety and drive to personal holiness is important, to be sure.
 The Christian witness of our lives is critically important.
 But evangelization also aims at social holiness, the proper ordering of our civic life.
 Evangelization involves the law, for the law is a teacher.
 It will teach, for instance, that marriage is a reality whose contours people cannot make and remake at will, or it will teach that marriage is a mere convention, which individuals, couples, or, indeed, groups can choose to make of it whatever suits their desires.
 To adduce another example, the elevation of suicide and euthanasia to the status of a basic human right has convinced Dutch teenagers that suicide must be a reasonable, even admirable, solution to the problem of human suffering of whatever cause.